 - The 911 address is 10594 Hacienda Rd.

 Situated on 112 acres of crown land, the Aylmer Wildlife Management Area provides visitors with many opportunities, including; hunting, education and wildlife viewing (particularly waterfowl and shore birds).
 There are four viewing stands next to the sanctuary; three are off the main parking lot and one is at the back of the property, along the south access road.
 One of the front viewing stations is wheelchair accessible.
 This site has picnic tables, trails for hiking and portable washrooms for people to use during their visit.
 The AWMA also provides waterfowl hunting opportunities from two blinds along the north boundary fronting College Line.

 Tundra Swan Migration

 The Aylmer Wildlife Area is an annual favorite staging area for migrating Tundra Swans.
 These beautiful swans can be viewed annually during late-Feburary, March from the Aylmer Wildlife Management Area’s observation decks.
-Come out and ask Ron and Keith (our local swan experts) your questions about Tundra Swans.
+Come out and ask Ron (our local swan expert) your questions about Tundra Swans.
 To find out more and to hear the daily swan count, please call the Swan Line at: